-Alcohol Intoxication, Misuse or Excessive Use of Drugs, Depression, Epileptic Seizure, Chronic Obstructive Lung Disease, Pancreatitis, Pain in Opioid Naive Patients, Cor Pulmonale, Abnormally Low Blood Pressure, Asthma Attack, Significant Decrease in Lung Function, Paralysis of the Intestines, Stomach or Intestine Blockage, Severe Liver Disease, Biliary and Gallbladder Problem, Serious Kidney Problems, Narrowing of the Tube that Empties Urine From the Bladder, Enlarged Prostate, Abnormal Nervous System Function Affecting Mental Alertness, Head Injury, High Pressure Within the Skull, Decreased Blood Volume, Condition of Increased Mast Cells, Underactive Thyroid, Addison's Disease, Symptoms from Alcohol Withdrawal, Mental Disorder Resulting from Poisonous Agents
+Alcohol Intoxication, Misuse or Excessive Use of Drugs, Chronic Obstructive Lung Disease, Pain in Opioid Naive Patients, Cor Pulmonale, Abnormally Low Blood Pressure, Asthma Attack, Significant Decrease in Lung Function, Paralysis of the Intestines, Stomach or Intestine Blockage, Incomplete or Infrequent Bowel Movements, Severe Liver Disease, Biliary and Gallbladder Problem, Acute Inflammation of the Pancreas, Serious Kidney Problems, Coma, Seizures, Shock, Cannot Empty Bladder, Decreased Oxygen In The Tissues Or Blood, Abnormal Nervous System Function Affecting Mental Alertness, Weakened Patient, General Ill Health and Malnutrition, Head Injury, High Pressure Within the Skull, Condition of Increased Mast Cells, Untreated Decreased Level of Thyroid Hormones

 OPIOIDS - MORPHINE ANALOGUES

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.